natewood2/holbertonschool-simple_shell/README.md

 ```bash
 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
 ```
-Once you compile it do this to run program:
+Once compiled, do this to run program:
 ```bash
 ./hsh
 ```
-## Testing:
+# Testing:
-After installing the program and running it.
-It'll show a given prompt of ("$ "), in which you may then enter a command:
+After installing and running the program, it will display a prompt with the symbol "$", At this point, you may enter a command.

-Example:

-Prompt
+### Prompt
 ```bash
 $
 ```